chenyuxi-pro/aura-ai-chat/README.md

 ## 📦 Publishing

-This is what to do to publish `@aura-ai-labs/ai-chat` to npm:
+This is what to do to publish `aura-ai-chat` to npm:

 ```bash
 # 1. login to npm (one time only)